Cavity-Mediated Collective Resonant Suppression of Local Molecular Vibrations

 In the ultrastrong coupling regime, where the counter-rotating terms in the Hamiltonian are significant~\cite{kockum2019ultrastrong, UltrastrongReview2019, QINultrastrong}, we find that the local molecular vibrations are modified by the cavity even on a short time scale.
 In this case, the molecular vibrations are strongly affected even during a single oscillation period, and the molecular dynamics become more complicated and do not follow a simple beating pattern.

 Crucially, the cavity-induced modifications of the local vibrations require only a partially activated molecular ensemble (where $\sim 1\text{\,-\,}5\%$ of the molecules are excited).
 This holds both in the strong and in the ultrastrong coupling regimes.
-Additionally, in the partially excited ensemble, the initially excited molecules transfer their energy into the ground-state ones.
+Additionally, in the partially excited ensemble, the initially excited molecules transfer their energy to the ground-state ones.
 Thus, the cavity mediates an energy exchange between the excited and the ground-state molecules.
-The fact that full activation is not necessary, makes the proposed mechanism relevant for realistic activated complexes thus potentially enabling alteration and control of chemical reactivity.
+These important dynamical phenomena in our model can also be generalized to the case of isotropic molecular ensembles within our model.
+The fact that full activation or perfectly oriented molecules are not necessary, makes the proposed mechanism relevant for realistic activated complexes, thus potentially enabling alteration and control of chemical reactivity.